null

 • Ammonium chloride

-• Freshwater aquarium water test kit that measures pH, ammonia, nitrite, and nitrate
+• Freshwater aquarium water test kit (pH, ammonia, nitrite, nitrate)

 • Aquarium thermometer